 The College’s Registrar reported that the College has two vaults which are fire proof, but these are at capacity.
 Due to the current vaults being at capacity forces the Registrar to use a container/office to hold some other physical records that do not fit within the vaults.
 It has been recognized that more vaults, which are fire proof and climate controlled, are needed to hold records.
 The College is discussing alternatives, including a system where an outside vendor digitizes records so that physical records are kept to a minimum.
 To date, the vendor has not responded to inquiries and has possibly moved away from providing this type of service.
 The Registrar’s only other option is to open a Request for Proposal (RFP) and see what services are contractually available or request for more air conditioning/humidity controlled containers for additional storage.

 A BDMS dedicated scanner was received in January 2014.
 However, the Registrar’s Office has not received training on operating the scanner.
 Such scanning is on a point forward basis and does not alleviate the issue of past records.
 Because the College has no formal policy for document destruction or retention, original documents are still kept.

+Electronically, the database containing student and employee records are being backed up on a daily basis to a networked storage system and then to tape backup.
+The integrity of student and employee records are protected through secured system access by authorized personnel only.
+For off-site safekeeping, GCC utilizes a local bank’s safety deposit box to store the backup tapes on a weekly rotational basis.
+FCC (Comments/feedback by Frank Camacho)

-Status: Ongoing
+Status: Closed

 2 B.4 Revisit recommendations to examine how the survey findings have been used to implement a more efficient delivery of student programs and services.